 In this course, you will learn the power of a growth mindset in providing purposeful feedback to your students.
 A growth mindset refers to the belief that intelligence and talents can be developed over time by those who have the courage to embrace failure, and apply themselves again to make progress.

 On the contrary, a fixed mindset identifies the belief that intelligence depends on innate capacities – so if a student is not good at something, she or he will never be good at it.
 Research has shown that students with a growth mindset work harder, therefore are more willing to embrace challenges, and able to learn from mistakes.

-In the course, you will discover what impact mindsets have on student motivation and achievement, and learn to recognize growth and fixed mindsets in yourself and your students.
-Such novel awareness will make you prone to switch to a growth mindset when considering yourself or your students.
+In the course, you will discover what impact mindsets have on student motivation and achievement, besides learning to recognize growth and fixed mindsets in yourself and your students.
+Such a novel awareness will make you prone to switching to a growth mindset when considering yourself or your students.

 Providing constructive feedback has also to do with following effective strategies and routines.
-Accordingly, the course will also introduce you to the three types of growth-oriented feedback (appreciation, coaching, and evaluation) and the three dimensions of effective feedback (feed up, feed-back, and feed-forward).
-You will thus learn some key strategies, helpful tips, and useful phrases for helping students to transit their thoughts and actions into the growth mindset zone.
+Accordingly, the course will also introduce you to the three types of growth-oriented feedback (appreciation, coaching, and evaluation) and the three dimensions of effective feedback (feed-up, feedback, and feed-forward).
+You will thus learn some key strategies, helpful tips, and useful phrases to assist students in the transition of their thoughts and actions into the growth mindset zone.

 The course uses role-play as an educational technique to help you practice impactful ways to give feedback.
 By interacting with other participants, you will experiment with different strategies to give purposeful feedback, and put yourself in your students’ shoes to understand what it feels like to receive feedback.